 Assets and Liabilities with Recurring Fair Value Measurements - Certain assets and liabilities may be measured at fair value on an ongoing basis.
 We did not elect to apply the fair value option for recording financial assets and financial liabilities.
-Other than total debt, we do not have any assets or liabilities which we measure at fair value on a recurring basis.
+Other than total debt and liability-classified stock options, we do not have any assets or liabilities which we measure at fair value on a recurring basis.

 Assets and Liabilities with Nonrecurring Fair Value Measurements - Certain assets and liabilities are not measured at fair value on an ongoing basis.
-These assumptions are classified as Level 3 inputs.
-These assets and liabilities, which include long-lived assets, goodwill, and intangible assets, are subject to fair value adjustment in certain circumstances.
-From time to time, the fair value is determined on these assets and liabilities as part of related impairment tests or for disclosure purposes.
+These assets and liabilities, which include long-lived assets, goodwill, and intangible assets, are subject to fair value adjustments as part of the related impairment tests.
+Assumptions used to measure these fair value adjustments are classified as Level 3 inputs.
 Other than impairment accounting adjustments, no adjustments to fair value or fair value measurements were required for non-financial assets and liabilities for all periods presented.
 See Note 6.
 Goodwill and Other Intangible Assets, for additional information.